-- (1) In the appropriate fields, enter both a descriptive location and the station to station extents. - (2) Input the measured length, width, and depth to calculate a volume. - (3) For additional areas or additional locations, with different dimensions, select the 'New Row' button.
+- (1) Input the measured length, width, and depth to calculate a volume. - (2) For additional areas or additional locations, with different dimensions, select the 'New' button to create a new row for the selected pay item.

 d.
 Calculated Quantity Option: